sguox002/leetcode/leetcode-all.md

 using dfs and xor.
 ->>

-<<-1516	Move Sub-Tree of N-Ary Tree    		62.1%	Hard
-all nodes have unique values, given two nodes p and q. move p subtree to become a direct child and the last child of node q.
-???
-->>

 <<-1519	Number of Nodes in the Sub-Tree With the Same Label    		36.2%	Medium
 a tree with n nodes from 0 to n-1, 0 as the root. each node has a char label.
 The tree is given by list of edges.